-Our last challenge focuses on discovering new outfit combinations you already own, making sure you have what you need for all aspects of your busy life, and creating a strategy for going forward.
+Today we wrap up our last set of challenges.
+We’ll focus on discovering new outfit combinations you already own, making sure you have what you need for all aspects of your busy life, and creating a strategy for going forward.

-Week 4: Create Some Outfits and Write Your Wish List
+Week 4: Create New Outfits and Write Your Wish List